tomekl80/zadanie-10.1/README.md

 "WELCOME :)"

 This is my carousel design project.
-Plese see how it looks :).
+Please see how it looks :).